hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 section above with parts dynamically generated based on the Ansible
 configuration:

-For each zone configured in the list `zones`, a zone entry is generated in the file.
+For each zone configured in the Ansible list `zones`, a `zone` block is generated in the file.
 The entry is started with a comment that is filled with the zone `description`.
 The name is taken from the zone `name`.
 The name is also used as a suffix of the name of the referenced `file` where the content of the zone is configured.

 The template for the files referenced in `named.conf.local` is defined as follows in the file `roles/bind/templates/db-includes.j2`: